Excel AND Function

 - logical2 - [optional] The second condition or logical value to evaluate.

-For example, to test if the value in A1 is greater than 0 and less than 5, use the following formula:
+To test if the value in A1 is greater than 0 and less than 5, you can use AND like this:

-It can be useful to extend the functionality of functions like IF with AND.
+You can embed the AND function inside the IF function.
 Using the above example, you can supply AND as the logical_test for the IF function like so:

 This formula will return "Approved" only if the value in A1 is greater than 0 and less than 5.

 You can combine the AND function with the OR function.
 The formula below returns TRUE when A1 > 100 and B1 is "complete" or "pending":

 See below for many more examples of how the AND function can be used.